 Maladaptive Behavior And Obsession

-In a nutshell, maladaptive behaviors are behaviors that cause negative outcomes when applied in most situations.
-For example, in the case of obsessing about someone and constantly finding yourself thinking, "Why do I keep thinking about someone?"
-Here, the maladaptive behavior pattern obsesses and places all of your time and mental energy on someone else.
+After a point, obsessive thoughts about someone can be considered a “maladaptive behavior.”
+In a nutshell, maladaptive behaviors cause negative outcomes when applied in most situations.
+For example, in the case of obsessing about someone and constantly finding yourself thinking, “Why do I keep thinking about that person?” the maladaptive behavior pattern occurs when you obsess and place all of your time and mental energy on someone else.
 One-sided behavior patterns like these rarely yield a positive result.

-When it comes to maladaptive behavior and obsession - there is no scenario where obsessing about anyone or anything can produce a positive outcome.
-Both obsession and maladaptive behaviors are unhealthy behavior patterns.
+There is no scenario where obsessing about anyone or anything can produce a positive outcome when it comes to maladaptive behavior and obsession.
+Both obsession and maladaptive behaviors are unhealthy.

-According to the Oxford dictionary, the definition of obsession is related to "an idea or thought that continually preoccupies or intrudes on a person's mind."
-One of the most important questions that you can ask yourself at this point is true, "Why do I keep thinking about someone?"
-The next step is to follow up with outside professionals and resources to learn the real answer.
+According to the Oxford dictionary, the definition of obsession is related to “an idea or thought that continually preoccupies or intrudes on a person’s mind.”
+So, now that you know this, the next step is to ask yourself: “Why do I keep thinking about someone?”
+Once you embark on this journey of self-awareness by asking yourself that question, the next step is to follow up with a mental health professional so you can unpack the answer.

 Unhealthy Attachments In Intimate Relationships

-When people grow up in households where unhealthy attachments in relationships are the norm - chances are substantially higher for developing more unhealthy attachments in adult dating and relationships.
-Without proper redirection, unhealthy attachments and maladaptive behavior patterns can become your family legacy.
+When people grow up in households where unhealthy attachments in relationships are the norm – chances are substantially higher for developing more unhealthy attachments in adult dating and relationships.
+Unhealthy attachments and maladaptive behavior patterns can become your family legacy without proper redirection.

 Some reports link human behavior to genetics.
 This means that some researchers believe that unhealthy attachments and maladaptive behavior patterns result from genetics being passed down between families.
 Others believe that maladaptive behavior patterns are learned.
 If this sounds like the concept of nature vs. nurture in different terms, you’re exactly right.

-While there is some debate about the cause of maladaptive behaviors like an obsession, many mental health professionals agree that the behaviors can be changed or "uninstalled" by applying cognitive-behavioral therapy (CBT) techniques.
+While there is some debate about the cause of maladaptive behaviors like obsession, many mental health professionals agree that the behaviors can be changed or “uninstalled” by applying cognitive-behavioral therapy (CBT) techniques.
 (CBT) is a behavior-based form of therapy that focuses on eliminating negative behaviors by eliminating the underlying maladaptive behaviors that cause them.